Rina Gonoi

 Rina Gonoi (五ノ井 里奈, Gonoi Rina) is a Japanese judoka and former soldier of the Japan Ground Self-Defense Force (JGSDF).
-She was sexually assaulted by senior male JGSDF officers, forcing her to quit the military after her complains of sexual assault were dismissed by superior officers.
+She was sexually assaulted by senior male JGSDF officers, forcing her to quit the military after her complaints of sexual assault were dismissed by superior officers.

 Childhood

 Rina Gonoi, from Higashimatsushima, Miyagi Prefecture started judo at the age of four and trained under her brother.
 She natured the ambition of competing at Olympics as a judo player.
 In 2011, when Gonoi was 11, she and her family were displaced by the March 2011 earthquake and tsunami.
 Gonoi for the first time encountered JGSDF officers conducting humanitarian operations: smartly dressed, they helped displaced people prepare makeshift bathing booths, and served them warm water, food and other necessities.
 Gonoi specially admired the female officers and developed an interest in joining the JGSDF so that one day she could also help people in trouble.